awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 For example, you create a VPC and specify that you want to associate an Amazon\-provided IPv6 CIDR block with the VPC\.
 Amazon assigns the following IPv6 CIDR block to your VPC: `2001:db8:1234:1a00::/56`\.
 You cannot choose the range of IP addresses yourself\.
 You can create a subnet and associate an IPv6 CIDR block from this range; for example, `2001:db8:1234:1a00::/64`\.

-There are tools available on the internet to help you calculate and create IPv6 subnet CIDR blocks\.
+There are tools available on the internet to help you calculate and create IPv6 subnet CIDR blocks; for example, [IPv6 Address Planner](https://network00.com/NetworkTools/IPv6VisualSubnetCalculatorCreator)\.
 You can find other tools that suit your needs by searching for terms such as 'IPv6 subnet calculator' or 'IPv6 CIDR calculator'\.
 Your network engineering group can also help you determine the IPv6 CIDR blocks to specify for your subnets\.

 You can disassociate an IPv6 CIDR block from a subnet, and you can disassociate an IPv6 CIDR block from a VPC\.
 After you've disassociated an IPv6 CIDR block from a VPC, you cannot expect to receive the same CIDR if you associate an IPv6 CIDR block with your VPC again later\.